 HMRC has also now published guidance in support of the new legislation.
 In practice, the segregation of mixed funds is a three-step process:

 In some cases, offshore accounts will already have been analysed on an annual basis so any segregation exercise may be relatively straightforward.
-However, there will be situations where the historic position needs to be investigated in some detail and it will be necessary to weigh up the professional costs involved against the potential future tax benefit.
+Additionally, sale proceeds from disposals of assets can now be segregated, meaning that any original clean capital could now be identified and eventually remitted to the UK tax free, which was not possible in the past.
+However, the historic position may need to be investigated in some detail and it will be necessary to weigh up the professional costs involved against the potential future tax benefit.
 The availability of accurate records may also be an issue in some situations, although it is possible to partially cleanse an account if only some records are available to be analysed.

 The legislation is highly prescriptive as to the mechanics of how segregation is achieved in practice.
-It is therefore important to take advice to ensure that any transfers made from a mixed fund achieve the desired tax outcome, as HMRC’s guidance makes clear that getting it wrong (even by £1) invalidates a transfer.
+It is therefore important to take advice to ensure that any transfers made from a mixed fund achieve the desired tax outcome.

 If you wish to discuss either of these opportunities in further detail please contact your usual Crowe partner or one of our specialist Private Client Partners.